-Terms used herein shall be deemed to be defined as such for the purposes of the Conditions set forth in the Base Prospectus dated 12 June 2018 [and the supplement(s) to it dated [date]] which [together] constitute[s] a base prospectus (the "Base Prospectus") for the purposes of Directive 2003/71/EC (as amended, including by Directive 2010/73/EU) (the "Prospectus Directive").
+Terms used herein shall be deemed to be defined as such for the purposes of the Conditions set forth in the base prospectus dated 4 June 2019 [and the supplement(s) to it dated [date]], which [together] constitute[s] a base prospectus (the "Base Prospectus") for the purposes of Directive 2003/71/EC (as amended or superseded) (the "Prospectus Directive").
 This document constitutes the Final Terms of the Notes described herein for the purposes of Article 5.4 of the Prospectus Directive and must be read in conjunction with the Base Prospectus.
 Full information on the Issuer and the offer of the Notes is only available on the basis of the combination of these Final Terms and the Base Prospectus.
 The Base Prospectus has been published on the Issuer's website (www.kbc.com) and copies may be obtained during normal business hours at [address/the registered office of the Issuer].